Contents

 Supporting multiple languages in your app

-Internationalize your app’s strings, images, and other resource types to prepare for the translation process.
+Internationalize your app’s strings, images, and other resource types to prepare for localization.

 Overview

 Multilingual apps are apps that can run in more than one language and region.
-Making your app multilingual doesn’t only enable your app to run natively in more regions of the world, it gives your customers a better overall experience, while bringing your app to a wider audience.
+Making your app multilingual widens your audience and gives your customers a better overall experience.
+People are more comfortable using apps when the text and assets adapt to the language and region settings on their device.

 [Image]

-To make your app multilingual, you first need to internationalize it.
-This process involves preparing assets in your app so that a localizer can translate them into different languages and regional conventions.
-For example, dates in some countries appear in a day-month-year format, while in others, the month comes first.
+To make your app multilingual, you first internationalize it by preparing your code and assets for translation into different languages and regions.
+For example, dates in some regions appear in a day-month-year format, while in others, dates appear in month-day-year format.

 Internationalize your code